Membership Geeks

 While resisting the urge to dive into the whole Facebook group vs forum debate for your community….

-The main thing to be aware when it comes to third party platforms like Facebook or hosted platforms is that you aren’t in control.
+The main membership risk to be aware when it comes to third party platforms like Facebook or hosted platforms is that you aren’t in control.

 You opting for self-hosted platforms for your website…